morimekta/providence/docs/_posts/2018-03-05-providence-thrift-bridge.md

 ### Serialization

-The T* serializer are a number of serializers that wrap the TProtocol implementations in `libthrift`.
+The T* serializers are a number of serializers that wrap the TProtocol implementations in `libthrift`.
 This way all of the thrift protocols **can** be handled in providence, including the `thrift json` protocol and the `compact` protocol.
 The `TBinaryProtocolSerializer` generates